magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-38951-->

-*  Image positions are now correct when images are imported into a multi-storeview deployment.
-Previously, images uploaded in a store view level had undefined (NULL) positions in default scope and other store views.
+*  Image positions are now correct when images are imported into a multi-store view deployment.
+Previously, images uploaded at a store-view level had undefined (NULL) positions in default scope and other store views.
 As a result, images were inconsistent both across store views and between storefront and Admin.

 <!--- MC-38575-->